migopp/snack-api/README.md

 This should install the binary to your `~/go/bin`.
 Add this directory to your `PATH` if it's not already there.

-You'll also need to spin up a PostgreSQL Database.
+You'll also need to spin up a PostgreSQL DB.

 ```
 docker run --name pg-test -e POSTGRES_PASSWORD=test -p 5432:5432 -d postgres